SimonFinney/offset/content/questions.md

       - 'No'
     correct_answer: 'No'

-  - title: Automatic Updates Enabled?
+  - title: Keep Software Updated?
-    description: 'Do you have automatic updates enabled for your software and operating system?'
+    description: 'Do you keep your software and operating systems current with the latest updates?'
     feedback: |
       Cybercriminals love it when you don’t install updates when prompted, and they take full advantage of it.
     answers: